 My overarching teaching goal is to get my students doing more meaningful creation, rather than rote memorization and test-taking.
-I’d like to leverage digital tools to empower students to produce and publish deliverables which evidence their competencies better than any exam ever could.
+I like to leverage digital tools to empower students to produce and publish deliverables which evidence their competencies better than any exam ever could.
 Ideally, I think we can automate a lot of feedback for students performing rote activities, and assign that sort of work as optional.
+Previously, this has been done with question banks, but more AI tools have made it effortless to automatically generate these types of questions.
 Students can start with and reinforce the lower-order thinking skills if they need to, but we need to shift our in-class focus to the higher-order thinking skills, through flipping the classroom, providing automated digital feedback for things like memorization, and then guiding them through tasks which apply the skills and knowledge we’re supposed to be helping them acquire.

 I’d love to shift away from the implicit treatment of the textbook as the final-word compendium on a given subject, and start treating knowledge more realistically: as emergent and connected.
 This involves connecting my students with external resources, and teaching them how to use them effectively.
 This can also encourage my students to engage with larger discourse communities, which directly addresses ACTFL’s elusive “5th C” (Communities).

 - [X] Design and launch an open online course